broadinstitute/Bb_pangenome/README.md

 - `notebooks/` - Jupyter notebooks used throughout development.
 Some notebooks may be superceded by scripts present in `scripts/`
 - `output/` - Contains all output used in the analysis and figure generation.
     - `alignments/` - contains alignments for all vs all, all vs B31.
-    - `genotyping/` - contains OspC, MLST, RST typing results and plasmid calls.
+    - `genotyping/` - contains OspC and MLST typing results as well as plasmid calls.
     - `homology_networks/` - contains homology network graphs and network.json used to render graph in Blender.
     - `reports/` - contains AGAT stats, kraken2, quast, and multiqc reports.
-    - `results/` - contains roary pangenome output for split and non-split paralogs.
+    - `results/` - contains roary and panaroo pangenome output for split and non-split paralogs.
 - `ref/` - contains database of assemblies, B31 reference genome, and replicon references used in classification.
 - `scripts/` - contains scripts and commands used in various analyses.
+- `VAE/` - All code and data for variable autoencoder analyses
-- `snakefiles/` - contains snakefiles and their configs.
+- `scaffolding/` - contains data for scaffolding analyses.
+- `figures/` - contains notebooks, data, scripts, and relevant files to reproduce published figures.
+Paths in notebooks are relative to repository root.
+- `interactive/` - interactive RShiny app for Figure 2 and Figure 6.
+Requires R-Studio.

 ***

-In situations where code or data are unable to be located, refer to our [working repository](https://github.com/mjfos2r/longread_pangenome)
+In situations where code or data are unable to be located, refer to our [working repository](https://github.com/mjfos2r/longread_pangenome) or open an issue!

 ***